flight.skill registers a cockpit Skill

 host bridge (running on the parent page) re-resolves the required

-for that plugin.
-The plugin cannot lie its way past a missing
+then checks the granted set for that plugin.
+The plugin cannot lie

-grant; the host ignores the envelope’s capability field for
+its way past a missing grant; the host ignores the envelope’s

 The bridge mirrors the agent-side logic exactly so plugin authors